Rate-limiter usage

 Using the rate-limiter

-// The function will only be called when the rate-limiter is in closed state or half open state.
+// The function will only be called when the rate-limiter allows the attempt.

 await rateLimiter.runOrFail(async () => {